-- Assign a local IP Address to your Internet Camera - View the Internet Camera Using Your Internet Explorer Web browser - 3 Access the Router on Your Web browser - Open Virtual Server Ports for Your Router (Enable Remote Viewing)
+- 2 View the Internet Camera Using Your Internet Explorer Web browser - 3 Access the Router on Your Web browser - Open Virtual Server Ports for Your Router (Enable Remote Viewing)

 This section is designed to walk you through the setup process for installing your camera behind a router and enable remote video viewing.
 For the basic setup of the DCS-2000, follow the steps outlined in the Quick Installation Guide.